-Marine aquaculture, in particular fish rearing in net cages, can be associated with conflicts with the marine environment, which, with its effects, can also affect fishing communities.
-Inappropriate feeding methods can lead to feed losses, which pollute the seabed with organic material.
-This results in local oxygen shortages due to the oxygen-depleting microbial degradation of organic substrates.
-During disease outbreaks, an increased density of parasites and pathogens can also lead to an increased risk of transmission to natural stocks in the surrounding water near the plant.
-The escape of cultivated organisms is also problematic if they mingle with natural conspecifics and participate in reproduction.
-This can endanger genetic diversity (WALTER et al. 2003).
+In the case of disease outbreaks, parasites and pathogens can lead to an increased risk of transmission to natural stocks in the surrounding water close to the facility.
+The escape of cultivated organisms is also problematic; if they mix with natural conspecifics and engage in reproduction, genetic diversity can be jeopardised as a result (WALTER et al. 2003).
 If alien fish species escape and are able to establish themselves, native fish species may be displaced.
+The stocking of net cages for fish rearing should therefore only be done with native species.